Plugable Thunderbolt™ 3 Dual DisplayPort Adapter for Mac

 - Unlike USB devices, Thunderbolt 3 devices must be manually authenticated (approved) for use by the user before the system will recognize them.

-System manufacturers have substantial discretion in how they implement various technical elements and features.
-As a result, compatibility information is complex, and many currently available Thunderbolt 3 systems aren’t fully compatible with our dual graphics adapters.
+– System manufacturers have substantial discretion in how they implement various technical elements and features.
+As a result, compatibility information is complex.
+As a result many currently available Thunderbolt 3 systems are not fully compatible with our Thunderbolt 3 dual graphics adapters (with do our best to maintain compatibility tables of the individual product pages).
 Some systems may only be equipped with a single DisplayPort (DP) Alternate Mode (Alt Mode) line to the Thunderbolt 3 port which limits the port to a single display output.
 Due to this limitation some systems won’t be able to take advantage of our dual port Thunderbolt 3 graphics adapters regardless of firmware/software updates.
 This is a physical hardware limitation.

-Many system manufacturers are also shipping with devices with older firmware and may or may not have updated versions available for download at this time.
-The latest Thunderbolt 3 firmware cannot be downloaded from Intel directly, as it first it has to be customized by the system manufacturer.
-Intel has a Thunderbolt updates page with some update information but as of this writing the list if fairly small.
-Currently our TBT3-HDMI2X and TBT3-DP2X adapters require the host system to have a Thunderbolt 3 firmware update with NVM version 14 or higher in order to work properly.
+– Many system manufacturers ship systems with older firmware and may or may not have updated versions available for download at this time.
+The latest Thunderbolt 3 firmware for a specific system cannot be downloaded from Intel directly, as it first it has to be customized by the original system manufacturer.
+Intel has a Thunderbolt updates page with some update information, but as of this writing the list if fairly small.
+Currently our TBT3-HDMI2X-83 and TBT3-DP2X-83 adapters require the host system to have a Thunderbolt 3 firmware update with NVM version 14 or higher in order to work properly.
 The latest UEFI BIOS update from your system manufacturer must be installed before updating the NVM firmware.

 Operating System Compatibility